avaneev/biteopt/README.md

 This strategy was able to solve 67% of problems in 10 attempts, 2500 iterations each.
 For 1-2 dimensional problems, this strategy's success rate is 96%.
 For 3-9 dimensional problems the success rate is 66%, for 10-30 dimensional problems the success rate is 48%.
+On a comparable test function suite (excluding several ill-defined and overly simple functions) and conditions outlined on this page: [global_optimization](http://infinity77.net/global_optimization/multidimensional.html) this strategy's success rate is 91% while average number of objective function evaluations is 355.

 It is usually necessary to run the optimization process several times with different random seeds since the process may get stuck in a local minimum.